TexasInstruments/open-pru/README.md

 For example, copy `examples/empty` to `examples/my_project`.

-my_project can now be built from the project directory:
+Since `empty` and `my_project` are in the same parent directory, `my_project` can be built from the project directory after updating any paths that use the project name:

 ```
 $ cd /path/to/open-pru/examples/my_project